-Factor May support that management's plans are probable of being effectively implemented if: History of successful refinancing Management has a history of successfully refinancing or renewing the entity's debt obligations as they come due.
-The entity is not pursuing an initial debt restructuring.
+Factor Examples of relevant facts that may support that management's plans are probable of being effectively implemented History of successful refinancing Management has a history of successfully refinancing or renewing the entity's debt obligations as they come due.

+Factor Examples of relevant facts that may support that management's plans are probable of being effectively implemented The entity is not pursuing an initial debt restructuring.
 Entity's financial health and operations The entity's financial health has not declined, and its operations have not changed significantly since consummating the current financing arrangements.
 Extent of funding needed The uncommitted funding amount is not significant relative to committed funding amounts.
 The total funding amount needed is not significant to the total needs of the entity to meet its obligations.
 Forecasted cash flows Reasonable forecasts of cash flows meet necessary debt coverage ratios (i.e. cash flows from relevant assets, such as cash flows from the underlying property for a real estate entity, and other cash flows a lender would consider important).
 The planned funding is reasonable considering relevant financing factors, including, but not limited to, loan-to-value ratios, timing, term, interest rates and financial and other covenants.
 Conditions of the credit markets The credit markets within which the entity intends to pursue funding have not declined since consummating the current financing arrangements.
-The lending profile of lenders management is speaking with favor the specific type of credit requested.
-Status of management's negotiations with lenders Management has made sufficient progress in negotiating with the lender(s) and has provided evidence to support its assertions relative to progress.
+The specific type of financing sought is consistent with strategies of the lender.
+Status of management's negotiations with lenders Sufficient progress in negotiating with the lender(s) has been made and there is evidence to support that progress.
 There is sufficient time to consummate the financing relative to the due date(s) of existing debt arrangements.
-Financial covenants that would be attached to the proposed funding are not significant.

-Factor May support that management's plans are probable of being effectively implemented if: It is likely that the entity will be able to comply with such covenants.
+Financial covenants that would be attached to the proposed funding are not significant and it is likely that the entity will be able to comply with such covenants.
 Quality and value of available collateral The value of the assets collateralizing the existing obligation have not declined subsequent to origination of the debt or the previous renewal.
 The quality of the assets has not otherwise significantly decreased as a result of a catastrophic event or neglect.

-Example 4.2.10 illustrates an assessment of several of the considerations noted above.
+Example 4.2.10 illustrates an assessment of several of the factors noted above.